- Must earn minimum 3.0 GPA in substantive math courses required by the teacher education program

 - 1-3 students may be awarded $1000 each annually.
 Award amount will be based on the number of students awarded

-- Recipients will be recommended by the dean of the School of Education and Psychology, in consultation with the Teacher Education Council
+- Recipients will be recommended by the dean of the School of Education, Psychology, and Counseling, in consultation with the Teacher Education Council

 - Recipients will be verified by the Record's Office, Student Finance Office, and Southern's Financial Appeals Committee